 The US civil justice system is evolving rapidly.
 At both the federal and state levels, legislative and judicial actions are generating a wave of new innovative legal theories and procedural maneuvers.
-The Judicial Symposium on Civil Justice Issues serves to highlight recent developments and growing trends in civil litigation, and it provides an opportunity for judges to systematically review, critique, and question contemporary issues in civil justice.
+The Judicial Symposium on Civil Justice Issues serves to highlight recent developments and growing trends in civil litigation, and it provides an opportunity for judges to review, critique, and question contemporary issues in civil justice.

 This year’s Symposium tackled such hot issues as forum shopping in the wake of the U.S. Supreme Court’s 2017 Bristol-Myers Squibb decision; the legal status of mandatory arbitration, class action waivers, and other such terms in employment agreements; and whether generic or brand manufacturers should be liable when patients are injured by generic drugs.
 The program also featured a “Great Debate,” in which well-known legal scholars squared-off to argue whether global warming should be considered a public nuisance.

 Each year, participating judges are encouraged to ask probing questions and seek insight into some of the most contentious legal issues of our day.
 And the program is designed to allow judges ample time to interact with fellow participants and speakers.